 Kyiv

-Kyiv (also spelled Kiev)[a] is the capital and most populous city of Ukraine.
+Kyiv (also Kiev)[a] is the capital and most populous city of Ukraine.
 It is in north-central Ukraine along the Dnieper River.
 As of 1 January 2022, its population was 2,952,301,[2] making Kyiv the seventh-most populous city in Europe.[11]
 Kyiv is an important industrial, scientific, educational, and cultural center in Eastern Europe.
 It is home to many high-tech industries, higher education institutions, and historical landmarks.
 The city has an extensive system of public transport and infrastructure, including the Kyiv Metro.
 The city's name is said to derive from the name of Kyi, one of its four legendary founders.
 During its history, Kyiv, one of the oldest cities in Eastern Europe, passed through several stages of prominence and obscurity.
 The city probably existed as a commercial center as early as the 5th century.
 A Slavic settlement on the great trade route between Scandinavia and Constantinople, Kyiv was a tributary of the Khazars,[12] until its capture by the Varangians (Vikings) in the mid-9th century.
 Under Varangian rule, the city became a capital of Kievan Rus', the first East Slavic state.
 Completely destroyed during the Mongol invasions in 1240, the city lost most of its influence for the centuries to come.
-Coming under Lithuania, then Poland and then Russia, the city would grow from a frontier market into an important centre of Orthodox learning in the sixteenth century, and later of industry, commerce, and administration by the ninenteenth.[1]
+Coming under Lithuania, then Poland and then Russia, the city would grow from a frontier market into an important centre of Orthodox learning in the sixteenth century, and later of industry, commerce, and administration by the nineteenth.[1]